mikeschinkel/prefsctl/README.md

 - Classification (user-managed or otherwise).
 - Descriptions and usage notes.

 Prefsctl currently includes detailed research only for `com.apple.dock` preferences.
-Users can override default classifications with custom YAML files if needed.

 ---

 ## Planned Enhancements

-- **Support for Complex Data Types:** Currently, only scalar values are supported (e.g., integers, strings, booleans).
+- **Complex Preference Types:** Currently, only scalar values are supported (e.g., integers, strings, booleans).
 Support for array and dictionary types (e.g., `__NSDictionaryI`, `__NSArrayM`, etc.) is planned, where applicable.
-- **Custom Overrides:** Users will be able to merge their own YAML files to override hardcoded default values.
+- **Custom Overrides:** Merge of user YAML files to override hardcoded default values, and also filters _(TODO: document filters)._
 - **Increased Preference Coverage:** Additional preference domains will be added incrementally.
-- **Ease of Installation:** Plans to provide downloadable binaries via GitHub releases and Homebrew support are in progress.
+- **Ease of Installation:** Plans are to provide downloadable binaries via GitHub releases and Homebrew support before we exist beta.

 ---

 ## Example Use-Cases

 - **macOS Setup Automation:** Apply saved preferences when setting up a new Mac or virtual machine.
 - **Version Control for Preferences:** Track macOS preferences in version-controlled YAML or JSON files.
 - **Preference Documentation:** Generate YAML files to document the current state of macOS preferences.

 ---